golang/proposal/design/go2draft-type-parameters.md

 We then try to unify `F` with both `int` and `float64`, so unification fails, and we report a compilation error.

-Note that function argument type inference is done without regard to constraints.
+As mentioned earlier, function argument type inference is done without regard to constraints.
 First we use function argument type inference to determine type arguments to use for the function, and then, if that succeeds, we check whether those type arguments implement the constraints (if